Proverbs 11:11

 Communities rise through the blessing of the upright but collapse through the destructive speech of the wicked.

-11 By the blessing of the upright, the city is exalted, but it is overthrown by the mouth of the wicked.
+11 By the blessing of the upright a city is built up, but by the mouth of the wicked it is torn down.

 Communities rise through the blessing of the upright but collapse through the destructive speech of the wicked.